-The transfer is done by closing down the company, but at the same time you transfer the activities to another owner.
-The new owner has to register his own sole proprietorship and report that he/she is continuing the activties from the former owner.
+You transfer the business by closing down the original company.
+At the same time you report the transfer of the activities to a new owner.
+The person who is to continue the business must register its own sole proprietorship and report about the aquisition of the business.

-A surviving spouse can be entitled to retain undivided possession of an estate, and can be entered as the new owner in a sole proprietorship.
+A surviving spouse can be entitled to retain undivided possession of an estate, and can enter as the new owner in a sole proprietorship.

 The sole proprietorship will in these cases retain its’ organization number.